vanessahadlock/computervision-proj1/README.md

 # computervision-proj1
-Computer Vision - Project 1
+Code repository for EECE5639 - Computer Vision - Project 1: Motion Detection using Simple Image Filtering

+The purpose of this project is to get familiar with manipulating images and image filtering techniques.